vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 When placing a party's (public key's) first order on a market: the protocol will calculate the initial margin required.
 If there is not a sufficient balance in the general account to fund this, the order will be rejected.
 If there is, these funds will be moved into a margin account for that market.

 Orders that increase your open volume will increase the required margin.
 Orders that decrease it should not increase your margin requirements - unless you end up opening a position in the opposite direction.

+Once marking to market is finished, the protocol takes the current market price and recalculates every trader's margin requirements based on how their position is affected by price moves.

 ### Cross-margining
 Vega's margining system provides automated cross margining.
 Cross margining, which means gains on one market can be released and used as margin on another, is supported between all markets that use the same settlement asset.